-Since my first post on Over 55 Decor stimulated so much interest, I have decided to continue the concept as a series.
-You can read the first installment here.
-Most baby boomers want a home that looks current and fresh now but won’t look dated in three or four years.
+Most of us want a home that looks current and fresh but won’t look dated in three or four years.
 For those of us over 55, it might be our last house so we do want it to stand the test of time.
 At our age many of us have traveled and brought back accessories for our home.
 We have collected real art, and perhaps some antiques.
 We want to combine all of these elements cohesively without making our house look like a gallery or a museum.
-Timeless design is quietly understated, simple and sophisticated “just like us”.
+Timeless interior design is quietly understated, simple and sophisticated “just like us”.
 How do we go about making our homes functional and sensible yet stylish and fresh at any age?

-1. Keep the Design Consistent Throughout the House.
-Try to pick mostly neutrals and a couple of accent colors that will be continued throughout the home.
+Try to pick mostly neutrals with a couple of accent colors that will be continued throughout the home.
 Every room should connect to those around it in some way.
-If not you end up with a disjointed home.

-9. Invest In Antiques (if none have been handed down) they can give your space a sense of history and character.
-They help create a curated look and create a sense of history.
+(if none have been handed down) they can give your space a sense of history and character.
+They help create a curated look.
 Antique furniture becomes timeless when incorporated with other styles and furnishings.
 The gallery wall with antique oil paintings lends character and charm to this fabulous living space by Ware Porter.
 The beautiful crown molding adds interest to the neutral wall color.